alexandreleroux/Animoog/map/README.md

 Adding yourself to the map
 --------------------------

-(these need to be more detailed step-by-step)
+(these need to be more detailed step-by-step instructions... coming...)
 * If you don't have a GitHub account:
 ** Goto geojson.io website, add a pushpin and send the resulting geojson code to me or just send me your location by email
 * If you have a GitHub sccount: